-And this is just a taste of the inconsistencies I’ve come across.
-The trick is to find a method that works for you and your dogs, take in all the advice, and remember that most of the people dishing out advice are not dog nutritionist or holistic vets.
+And this is just a taste of the inconsistencies I've come across.
+The trick is to find a method that works for you and your dogs, take in all the advice, and remember that most of the people dishing out advice are not dog nutritionists or holistic veterinarians.

 So don't let it stress you out.